 Remove Your Current Latch and Lock

 First, you’ll need to remove your current latch and lock assembly.
 You should be able to remove it from the inside by removing a few screws from the latch/lock assembly.
 Once you’ve removed these screws, the assembly should lift right out.
-You may need to use a set of needle-nose plyers to pry out the interior bar if it’s prohibiting the removal of the lockset.
+You may need to use a set of needle-nose pliers to pry out the interior bar if it’s prohibiting the removal of the lockset.

 Look at the inside handle of your RV door latch to locate the screws that hold it onto the door.